AlandSailingRobots/high_level_collision_avoidance/README.md

 [...]
 ]

-If you doesn't want any border : just put an empty vector []
+If you don't want any border : just put an empty vector []

 ### waypoints :
 [[coordinates of the 1st waypoint],... [coordinates of the last waypoint]]